Campus Director FAQs

 Can I sell my samples inventory?

-Two Degrees samples are not intended for resell as a donation is not connected with those bars.
-Please consult with a Two Degrees team member for special cases.
+2 Degrees samples are not intended for resell as a donation is not connected with those bars.
+Please consult with a 2 Degrees team member for special cases.

 What is malnutrition?

 Malnutrition is the condition that occurs when a person’s body is not getting enough nutrients.
 The condition may result from an inadequate or unbalanced diet, digestive difficulties, absorption problems or other medical conditions.
 2 Degrees specifically focuses on helping children suffering from moderate to severe acute malnutrition.
 This is the most advanced and deadliest form of malnutrition.
 Over 6 million children under the age of five die annually from malnutrition related diseases.1

 Nutrition packs, or Ready-to-Use Therapeutic Foods as they are commonly referred to in the development community, are a revolutionary treatment for severe acute malnutrition.
 The RUTF packs 2 Degrees donates are made with powdered ingredients (peanuts, milk, oil, sugar, vitamins and minerals) embedded with a lipid rich paste.
 Because packs are precooked, portable and do not require water for preparation or refrigeration for preservation, treatment has shifted from doctors in hospitals to mothers in homes.

 Endorsed by the World Health Organization, they are the most successful and efficient way of treating malnourished children.
 Despite their success, these nutrition packs only reach a fraction of the children who need them.

 RUTF has been proven to have up to a 95% success rate when treating moderate malnutrition.

 How old do you have to be eat RUTF?

 At least 6 months old.
 The WHO currently endorses RUTF for treatment from six months old to under five years.